oliverkisza/Final-Project-Team-1/README.md

 # Python Rutgers Bootcamp Challenge - Project Four - Heart Disease Understanding

-This activity is broken down into xxxxxxxxxxxxxxxxxxxxx
+This activity is broken down into various pieces of code to understand the dynamics of heart disease and choose a model using various variables to note potential predictions for heart disease.

 <summary>Contents</summary>
   <ol>